How Saber-tooth Cats Worked

 ©2008 HowStuffWorks

-It's easy to imagine that saber-tooth cats hunted the way today's tigers do -- after all, many people call the extinct felines "saber-tooth tigers."
+It's easy to imagine that saber-toothed cats hunted the way today's tigers do -- after all, many people call the extinct felines "saber-toothed tigers."
 Tigers hunt alone, waiting until twilight and using vegetation or patches of light and shadow to hide themselves.
 A tiger will stalk its prey until it's close enough to strike in a couple of quick leaps.
 The kill comes when the tiger bites through the back of its victim's neck and severs the spinal cord.
 Tigers can also strangle their prey with a long-lasting bite to the throat.

 Big Cat Image Gallery